 Foreign companies in desire of setting up their presence in Hong Kong tend to opt for among three popular business structures, namely Branch Office, Representative Office and Subsidiary.
 This blog will help you clarify striking differences of these types in terms of their liabilities, incorporation requirements, tax implication and compliance requirements.

 1. Making comparison: Branch vs Subsidiary vs Representative office in Hong Kong

-Below are the main differences amongst the three widely-used registration options for foreign companies:
+Below are the main differences amongst the three widely-used registration options for foreign companies in Hong Kong:

 - One either local or foreign director;

 - One either local or foreign shareholder; and

 - One local resident company secretary

 The process of setting up a subsidiary is quite similar to establishing a private company in Hong Kong.
 It can be done within a couple of days.